hashicorp/terraform/website/source/docs/commands/push.html.markdown

 * `-token=<token>` - Atlas API token to use to authorize the upload.
   If blank, the `ATLAS_TOKEN` environmental variable will be used.

+* `-vcs=true` - If true (default), then Terraform will detect if a VCS is in use, such as Git, and will only upload files that are comitted to version control.
+If no version control system is detected, Terraform will upload all files in `path` (parameter to the command).

 ## Packaged Files

 The files that are uploaded and packaged with a `push` are all the